diannemurphy/diannemurphy.github.io/cv/index.md

 July 1990 Granted Welsh Arts Council Travel Award to research in Museums of Childhood in Scotland, England, Germany and France.
 Drew exhibits (fine line pencil) gathering source for Scottish touring show.

+## Projects

 ### Tree Dressing Project

 Working with 2 schools (Fynnon Taf Primary and Nantgarw Infants) to produce a variety of lanterns, banners and other decorative items which celebrated (and hung from) the tree.
 Large kappa leaves with children’s poems about particular trees on, twig people made by the children and parents, wildlife lanterns painted and decorated by the children, laminated working drawings of creatures, leaves and hand prints, etc. Work done in conjunction with visiting storyteller and culminated in actual dressing ceremony led by banners, storyteller and musician.

+### Design Collaboration for Performance

+September 1994.
+Pramen festival, Cross keys, Gwent.

+Worked with Blackwood Miners Institute and choreographers to create 18FT painted dragon spread over 30 hand-held boards with letterforms on the back, flags for dancers and triptych for backdrops.

 ### Other Projects